-The Contractor will be required to attend and orientation meeting conducted by OCIP SHD prior to commencing work on the WisDOT Mega Project.
+The Contractor will be required to attend an orientation meeting conducted by OCIP SHD prior to commencing work on the WisDOT Mega Project.
 The agenda for this meeting will include safety requirements, security, emergency procedures, and work rules.
-The Contractor's and all Subcontractors' project manager, superintendents, and site safety representative shall attend this meeting.
+The Contractor's and all Subcontractors' project managers, superintendents, and site safety representatives shall attend this meeting.